Review and road test of the Land Rover Range Rover LWB

 The extra efficiency of this car isn't only down to aluminium mind you.
 There's the slippery 0.34Cd drag co-efficient, the lightweight Brembo front brake callipers, the active front grille shutter, the aerodynamic underfloor panelling, the electric power steering and the Start/Stop system that cuts the engine when you don't need it, stuck in traffic or waiting at the lights.

 The LWB body doesn't affect running cost returns.
-Which means that the SDV8 diesel manages 32.5mpg on the combined cycle and 229g/km of CO2.
-The supercharged petrol model is of course a different proposition altogether in this respect, recording 322g/km and a combined cycle fuel return that in ordinary use would struggle to crest much more than 15mpg.
+Which means that the D350 diesel manages just over 30mpg on the combined cycle and up to 252g/km of WLTP-rated CO2.
+The supercharged petrol model is of course a different proposition altogether in this respect, recording up to 321g/km and a combined cycle fuel return that in ordinary use would struggle to crest much more than 15mpg.

 If you're a captain of industry, then you might very well welcome a change from your usual Bentley, Rolls Royce or Mercedes S-Class limousine.
 In which case, the LWB Range Rover could very well be your perfect car.
 Celebrities like Jamie Oliver are already chauffeured around in standard length models, so this lengthened version probably already has a ready market.